phylum-dev/rust-style-guidelines/functions.md

 # Functions

-When using iterators, or other long method chains, intermediates should be extracted.
+Consider extracting intermediates when dealing with long method chains and iterators.

 When possible, method paths should be used instead of closures as method parameters.